Ravager11220/gdb/README.md

 ---
 ## Contents:

  1) Shallowcopy-concept: learnt about the rules of three and fives, how dynamic memory allocation pointers work and how could stuff go wrong.
+Go to the subfolder to learn more.